Migrating custom code to SAP S/4HANA

 Pave the way for quick and easy code adaptation

-SAP has adapted all standard code in the S/4HANA system to comply with the new data model.
+SAP has adapted all standard code in the SAP S/4HANA system to comply with the new data model.
 However, when it comes to your own customer-specific coding (“Z-code”) such as custom transactions or user exits, you are responsible for making sure that your code is adapted.

-What are key steps to consider when preparing for your S/4HANA conversion project, and, more specifically, your custom code migration?
+What are key steps to consider when preparing for your SAP S/4HANA conversion project, and, more specifically, your custom code migration?